eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

     |SNTP |SNTP time sync success|
     |MQTT client |Starting MQTT thread success|

-The Termite console shows the checkpoint values.
+The Termite console shows the details about the board, your connection, and the checkpoint values.

 ![Termite output with connection checkpoints](images/termite-output-checkpoints.png)